rxdvd/idsred/README.md

 conda activate idsred
 ```

-and install it using pip (NOT AVAILABLE YET):
+and install it using pip:

 ```code
 pip install "idsred"